Kretschmarr Cave mold beetle: Threats

 The introduction of invasive species, mainly the red fire ant, has been known to disrupt the beetle's environment.
 Shallow caves in which the beetle live are relatively easy to enter and make them vulnerable to invasion of fire ants and other exotic species.
-Fire ant colonies occur in two different forms: single-queen colonies and multiple-queen colonies.
-It is the multiple-queen colonies that pose a threat because they occur in very dense concentrations of about 750–5000 mounds per acre.
+Fire ant multiple-queen colonies pose a threat; they occur in very dense concentrations of about 750–5000 mounds per acre.
 They can enter through the cave entrance or crawl through small holes or cracks and attack the karst species where humans cannot observe.
 Slow moving adults, nymphs, and eggs are most vulnerable to fire ant predation.
 More than 50% of the caves observed had fire ants present.
-This is a large sign that the fire ant has taken over or will eventually take over the habitat.
-Even if the fire ant does not prey on the beetle it is likely to change the links that are critical in the food chain.
+This is a sign that the fire ant has taken over or will eventually take over the habitat.
+Even if the fire ant does not prey on the beetle, it is likely to change the links that are critical in the food chain.

 Mining and quarrying pose a threat to all species, cave dwellers and land dwellers that live in or around the karst habitat.
 Karst offers a good amount of limestone and there are several limestone quarries in the area.
 They blast the limestone first then haul it off with heavy machinery.
 The roads that are built to mine the limestone can break up habitat for miles.
 All of this destroys caves and surrounding land where the Kretschmarr Cave mold beetle and other karst fauna live.